An Entropy-based Text Watermarking Detection Method: Related Work

 \section{Related Work}

+In this section, we aim to review existing works on text watermarking algorithms.
+Overall, text watermarking can be divided into two different categories: watermarking for existing texts and watermarking for LLMs \citet{liu2023survey}.

-Watermark message can be embedded into existing text by performing a series of modifications, such as lexical substitutions \cite{munyer2023deeptextmark,topkara2006hiding,yang2022tracing,yoo2023robust,yang2023watermarking}.
+\textbf{Text Watermarking for Existing Texts.} Watermark message can be embedded into existing text by performing a series of modifications, such as lexical substitutions \cite{munyer2023deeptextmark,topkara2006hiding,yang2022tracing,yoo2023robust,yang2023watermarking}.
 Those methods typically replace words with their alternatives to place watermark.
 For example, \citet{topkara2006hiding} used WordNet\cite{fellbaum1998wordnet} as his dictionary while \citet{munyer2023deeptextmark} utilized a pretrained Word2Vec model to select the alternative words.
 To ensure that the repalced words would cause minimal changes to the text semantics, \citet{yang2022tracing} proposed a BERT-based infill model to generate replacement with regard to the sentence meaning.
 To improve the robustness of the algorithm against possible corruptions, \citet{yoo2023robust} fine-tuned the infill model to generate consistent word distribution given several corrupted texts of the same origin.
-However, the level of modification to an existing text is often limited to protect text quality, thus restricting the capacity and effectiveness of lexical-based watermarks.
+However, the level of modification to an existing text is often limited to protect text quality in the watermarked output.
+Hence, watermarking for existing text is less favored due to its limited capacity and effectiveness.